alacritty/alacritty/docs/features.md

 ### Motion

 The cursor motions are setup by default to mimic vi, however they are fully configurable.
-If you don't like vi's bindings, take a look at the [onfiguration file to change the various movements.
+If you don't like vi's bindings, take a look at the [configuration file](../extra/man/alacritty.5.scd) to change the various movements.

 ### Selection